)

 Dodge Challenger Insurance Rates by State

-Where you live plays a major role in your in.
+Where you live plays a major role in your insurance rates.
 State-minimum insurance requirements, labor costs, litigation frequency, and medical care costs all affect average premiums for Dodge Challengers in each state.

 Auto insurance companies also consider theft and accident rates when setting premiums, which can drive up the average in states with busy urban areas.
 Frequent weather events may also affect rates for comprehensive coverage.